Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Study 4: Authenticated Twitter Users and Ads Using Power-related Words

 \subsubsection{Sampling framework considerations}

-One could question the adequacy of using a commercial survey panel to sample active users on Twitter and whether our requirement to link Twitter accounts (which resulted in a nearly 60\% drop-off from respondents) resulted in a sample whose biases could be responsible for our results.
-We find no systematic differences between participants who refused to authenticate their Twitter accounts and those who did in terms of self-reported variables (see Web Appendix N).
-Additionally, when comparing the final sample from our survey (textual cues and socio-demographics inferred from tweets) to the random sample of Twitter users (Study 1) collected for our robustness test, we find few significant differences, importantly none regarding power-related words.
+One could question the adequacy of using a commercial survey panel to sample active users on Twitter and whether our requirement to link Twitter accounts (which resulted in a nearly 60\% dropout) resulted in a sample whose decision to opt-in could be responsible for our results.
+We find no meaningful differences between participants who refused to authenticate their Twitter accounts and those who did regarding self-reported variables (see Web Appendix P).
+Additionally, when comparing the final sample from our survey to the random sample of Twitter users (Study 1), we find few significant differences -- most importantly, none regarding power-related words.